-So genuis me lost all of my pals.
-It is about an hour to travel back to the village where our villa is.
+So, genius me lost all of my pals.
+It was about an hour to travel back to the village where our villa is.

 My sense of orientation is laughable.

-In order to find some learning in this mess I stood in front of a psychological decision.
-What do I choose to give a f*ck about today.
+To find some learning in this mess, I stood in front of a psychological decision.
+What do I choose to give a f*ck about today?